 PropertyGuru to go public in merger with SPAC backed by Richard Li, Peter Thiel

-The deal with Bridgetown 2 Holdings, a special purpose acquisition company (SPAC), is expected to fetch proceeds of US$431 million, including a private investment of US$100 million from Baillie Gifford, Naya, REA Group and Akaris Global Partners.
+The deal with Bridgetown 2 Holdings, a special purpose acquisition company (SPAC), is expected to fetch proceeds of $431 million, including a private investment of US$100 million from Baillie Gifford, Naya, REA Group, Akaris Global Partners, and one of Malaysia's largest asset managers.

 Founded in 2007, PropertyGuru currently hosts more than 2.8 million monthly real estate listings.
 It also serves 37 million property seekers a month and 49,000 active property agents across Indonesia, Malaysia, Singapore, Thailand and Vietnam.